Asbestos in the workplace

 Prepare and implement an asbestos management plan to manage the risks: As a general guide, if the ACM is in good condition, isn't likely to be damaged and isn't likely to be worked on or disturbed, it's usually safer to leave it in place and manage it.
 If the ACM is in poor condition, or is likely to be damaged or disturbed, you'll need to decide whether to repair it, seal it, enclose it or remove it.
 If you're unsure, seek specialist advice from an asbestos surveyor, a laboratory or a licensed contractor.
 The food and safety team will become involved when we're notified that asbestos is to be removed from premises where we're the enforcing authority.
 In addition, if we come across premises that contain asbestos, or are suspected of containing asbestos and no action has been taken to manage it, enforcement action may be taken.

-Full health and safety advice about asbestos can be found on the HSE website.
+Full health and safety advice about asbestos can be found on the Health and Safety Executive (HSE) website.

 Asbestos in the home